✅ Last Update: Apr 22, 2025 @ 4:31 am

 - Support and Security: Tanks must be securely installed and supported to prevent damage or leaks while the vehicle is in motion.

-β Waste disposal facilities in self-contained vehiclesΒ must include adequate facilities for containing and disposing of blackwaterΒ (from toilets)Β and greywaterΒ (from sinks and showers).
+✅ Waste disposal facilities in self-contained vehicles must include adequate facilities for containing and disposing of blackwater (from toilets) and greywater (from sinks and showers).

 3.6.
 Safety Measures